Backbone Media B2B Marketing Blog

 We will revisit her 2015 B2B marketing trends and predictions and focus our conversation on the power of customer personas for B2B companies—and not just marketing departments.

-Paul: Hi Ardath, how are you?
+Backbone: Hi Ardath, how are you?

-Paul: So Ardath, we spoke a year ago regarding your 2015 B2B marketing trends and predictions.
-I want to first revisit those briefly and then get right into the heart of the matter, which is the power of personas, and how it's evolved in 2015 and what we can expect in 2016.
+Backbone: So Ardath, we spoke a year ago regarding your 2015 B2B marketing trends and predictions.
+I want to first revisit those briefly and then get right into the heart of the matter, which is the power of personas, and how it’s evolved in 2015 and what we can expect in 2016.